norsys/rothenberg/README.md

 # Rothenberg

-`Rothenberg` allows a developper to create or maintain a Symfony application or a Symfony bundle very easily and without install something on his workstation (Mac or PC, Windows is not currently supported).
+`Rothenberg` allows a developer to create or maintain a Symfony application or bundle very easily and without installing anything on his workstation (Mac or PC, Windows is not currently supported).
 It is not a standalone project, so it must be used in the context of an another project.

 ## TL;DR

-If you have an UNIX operating system and `docker`, `GNU make` and an Internet access, to use `Rothenberg` to develop or maintain a Symfony application, execute the following command in a terminal:
+You must have an UNIX operating system, `docker`, `GNU make` and an Internet access to use `Rothenberg`.

+To develop or maintain a Symfony application, execute the following command in a terminal:

 ```
 wget -O - https://github.com/norsys/rothenberg/raw/master/install.sh | sh